fe-data/fe-docs/docs/usage/events.rst

 Sort events by clicking on the header descriptions.
 On smaller screens select the filter-icon and choose on which field to sort.

+Pulling down the list triggers a refresh of the whole list.

 In the following paragraphs, we will go step-by-step through all the menu choices.

 ----